Reynolds presenter, Barlett & Steele winner get Pulitzersby Reynolds Center April 17, 2012 0 comments

 The Associated Press and The Seattle Times’ pieces were just two stories highlighted in a line-up of impressive journalism honored in this year’s Pulitzer Prizes.
 The full list of winners, along with their work, is on the Pulitzer’s website.

 Apuzzo, an investigative reporter at the AP, has led training sessions for the Reynolds Center on in-depth business reporting.
-To grab his reporting tips, check out our self-guided training “Quick-hit business investigations – Concept to execution.”

 Michael J. Berens won third-place in the Reynolds Center’s 2011 Barlett & Steele Awards for Investigative Business Journalism for his series “Seniors for Sale,” which detailed the abuse of seniors living in adult family homes.
-In this post, he shares an inside look at the story and his reporting strategies.